robinali34/blog_leetcode/_posts/2025-12-11-medium-253-meeting-rooms-ii.md

 ### Solution 2 Optimization:
 - Can track maximum during traversal instead of storing all values
 - Two separate arrays allow independent sorting

+### Solution 3 Optimization:
+- For sparse time ranges, use `map<int, int>` instead of array
+- This reduces space from O(k) to O(n) but increases time to O(n log n)
+- Best when time range is bounded and meetings are dense

 ## Related Problems